Nojus2001/2003page.ga/CODE_OF_CONDUCT.md

 Examples of behaviour that contributes to creating a positive environment include:

-..*Using welcoming and inclusive language (Swear words are okay) Being respectful of differing viewpoints and experiences Gracefully accepting constructive criticism
++ Using welcoming and inclusive language (Swear words are okay)
++ Being respectful of differing viewpoints and experiences
++ Gracefully accepting constructive criticism

 Examples of unacceptable behaviour by participants include: